ConradPoos/bionet/README.md

 # bionet
-Git repo for the discord bot, bioNET!
+Git repo for the coolio discord bot, bioNET!